neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 (block 1).
 During the initialization, [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md)
 will automatically map from MOOSE elements to OpenMC cells, and store which MOOSE elements are "solid."
 Then when temperature is sent into OpenMC, that mapping is used to compute a volume-average temperature to apply to each OpenMC cell.
+While we use nomenclature like `solid_blocks`, please note that these blocks don't need to actually represent *solid* - we only use this parameter to note where OpenMC should receive temperature feedback, but *not* density feedback (which would require moving the cell boundaries for deforming solids).

 This problem uses cell tallies, as indicated by the `tally_type` parameter.
 The `tally_blocks` is then used to indicate which OpenMC cells to add tallies to